A Jacobian criterion for nonsingularity in mixed characteristic: Jacobian criterion

 \subsection{Theorem~A}

 In this section, we prove Theorem~A from the introduction.
+We also give a self-contained proof of the analogous criterion for the singular locus among primes that do not contain $p$, which is originally a result of Seydi \cite{Sey}.

 \begin{definition} Let $(V,pV,K)$ be an unramified discrete valuation ring of mixed characteristic $(0,p)$.
-Let $T$ be a polynomial ring over a power series ring over $V$ with $n$ total variables $\vect xn$of both types combined, and let $\delta$ be a $p$-derivation mod $p^2$ on $T$; cf. Corollary~\ref{cor:p-der-anythingoveranyV}.
-We allow $m$ or $n$ to be zero.
+Let $T$ be a polynomial ring over a power series ring over $V$ with $n$ total variables $\vect xn$ of both types combined, and let $\delta$ be a $p$-derivation mod $p^2$ on $T$; cf. Corollary~\ref{cor:p-der-anythingoveranyV}.
+In particular, we allow $T$ to be a polynomial ring or a power series ring.
 Fix a sequence of elements $\{ \gamma_\lambda\}$ of $V$ that map bijectively to a $p$-base of $K$.

 For a sequence of elements $\bsf=(f_1,\dots,f_a)$ in $R$, the \emph{mixed Jacobian matrix} of $\bsf$ is the matrix $\widetilde{J}(\bsf)$ over $T/pT$ with \begin{itemize} \item rows indexed by $\{f_1,\dots,f_a\}$, \item columns indexed by $\{p\} \cup \{x_1,\dots,x_n\} \cup \{ \gamma_\lambda\}$, and \item the entry in the row indexed by $f_i$ and column indexed by $g$ is $\delta(f_i)$ if $g=p$, and $( \frac{\partial f_i}{\partial g})^p$ if $g\neq p$. \end{itemize} The maps $\partial/\partial \gamma_\lambda$ are the derivations discussed in Remark~\ref{rem:conditions-universal}. \end{definition}